 Recently, I had a potential client come to me for freelance editorial work.
 He had a 4,000 word manuscript and a dummy that he wanted me to review.
 It was a rush request, which is fine.
 I charge more for those because I have a lot of clients who wait quite a while to get on my calendar.
 Not a problem.
 But I ultimately ended up declining to work with him, and I got to thinking that I’d write a post about why.
-The real reason was this client’s personal deadline, and a potential issue it implied.
+The real reason was this client’s personal deadline for revising a book, and a potential issue it implied.
 Note that I received this email on December 10th, six days before the writer wanted me to turn the work around, and ten days before his submission goal.

 Thanks for writing in.
 Winter is my absolute busiest time.
 I call it the New Years Resolution effect.
 Do I have an hour to look at 4,000 words and scroll through a dummy?
 Sure.
 But, to be honest, I am hesitant for a number of reasons.
 Two have to do with how I operate, personally.
 First, I’ve had people sign up in August to work with me over the winter.
 I sometimes do expedited services, but because you’re contacting me to skip the line and all of these other clients that are on my plate right now have been waiting so patiently, I do charge 25% more than I usually would to accommodate rush requests.
 Second, I always need an agreement and deposit in place to begin work.
 You’re not allowing a lot of time for those logistics.
 I could just dive in, sure, but I operate on a fairness principle.
 I don’t want to throw my usual workflow out the window for one client, when others would’ve probably liked for the same.
 I didn’t make exceptions for them, and so I won’t in this case, either.